The best short hikes near Calgary: less than 4 kilometres round trip and only 30-60 minutes drive from Calgary!

 - Driving distance from Calgary: 42 km

-Troll Fallsย isย a fun and scenic trail that features an aspen grove and waterfall.
-I recommend making a loop with Hay Meadow, for views of the Kananaskis River and surrounding peaks; a nice change after the forested Troll Falls trail.
-In fall, expect to see volunteers in Hay Meadow tracking the Golden Eagle Migration.ย In winter, wear ice cleats or snowshoes depending on trail conditions and use caution near the falls (there is risk of falling ice and rocks).ย
+Troll Falls is a fun and scenic trail that features an aspen grove and waterfall.
+In winter, wear ice cleats or snowshoes depending on trail conditions and use caution near the falls (there is risk of falling ice and rocks).

 - Geocaching: Yes